schoeffm/blog/content/posts/testing-web-components.md

 tags = ["web-components", "testing"]
 +++

-Testing web-components in isolation can be a challanging task.
+Testing web-components in isolation can be a challenging task.
 The (_current_) usual suspects in this area still [lack support for the standard](https://github.com/jsdom/jsdom/issues/1030) and thus cannot be used (at least at the time of this writing).
-Also, the web is swamped by posts about frameworks and thus finding good example projects or tutorials is also challanging.<br/>
+Also, the web is swamped by posts about frameworks and thus finding good example projects or tutorials is also challenging.<br/>
 Finally, we found, at least for our project, a good solution which does the job and whose setup I'd like to write down/preserve (find the [corrsponding code in this repo][repo]).
 <!--more-->
 So after a few flops we stumbled upon [the open-wc project][openwc] and their [testing modules][openwc-testing].
 Since we had our project already setup we were just interested in the testing stuff - thus we tried to integrate only those dependencies (and skipped the scaffolding-, webpack-, transpiling-stuff).<br/>